GSA/fedramp-gov/pages/tips-cues.md

 </div>

 <div class="q3">
-<h3>TIP: When updating the Plan of Action and Milestones (POA&M) to account for findings in the Security Assessment Report (SAR), consider the following:
+<h3>TIP: When updating the Plan of Action and Milestones (POA&M) to account for findings in the Security Assessment Report (SAR), consider the following:</h3>
 <p>
  </p>
 <p>